-Reports of sexual misconduct or relationship or interpersonal violence will be investigated promptly, fairly, and impartially.
-University investigators and administrators receive regular training on how to investigate and conduct hearings in a manner that protects your safety and promotes accountability.
-Throughout the university process, you and the alleged individual are allowed the same opportunities to present the case and be notified of the outcome.
+Reports of sexual misconduct or interpersonal violence will be reviewed promptly, fairly, and impartially.
+University investigators and administrators receive regular training on how to investigate and conduct hearings in a manner that protects your safety, the rights of parties involved, and promotes accountability.
+Throughout the university process, the Complainant and Respondent are allowed the same opportunities to present their case and be notified of the outcome.